-Liverpool graduate Neha Chauhan wins British Council Study UK Alumni Entrepreneurial Award
+Liverpool graduate Neha Chauhan wins British Council Study UK Alumni Entrepreneurial Award for India

 The University of Liverpool is delighted to announce that graduate Neha Chauhan (BEng Aerospace Engineering 2014) has won the prestigious British Council Study UK Alumni Entrepreneurial Award for India.
 The Entrepreneurial Award recognises UK alumni who initiate or contribute to innovative or creative new ideas, solutions or business opportunities with potential for strong growth.